-Required Co Sem.
+Required Courses (12 hrs) Sem.

 Course Title Hours

 CSC 511 Parallel and Distributed

 Computing 3

 CSC 571 Programming for Big

 Data 3

 CSC 621 Machine Learning 3

 CSC 641 Network Science 3

 Elective Courses (24 hrs): Elective Courses will be approved by the student's doctoral committee.
 A sample list of elective courses for this track are as follows: